Hunger Day for companies

 With your help Red Cross volunteers provide quick and effective aid to those who need it the most: survivors of natural disasters and war around the world and victims of sudden traumatic events and crises in Finland.

-The Hunger Day collection is up and running during September and October.
+The Hunger Day collection is up and running during September.
 The box collection will hit the streets in Finland on 26–28 September 2024.

 Companies participating in the Hunger Day collection are a link in the unique chain of aid.
-By donating your company can access the communication materials.
+By donating more than 400 euros, you'll get access the communication materials.

 This is how a company can participate